 There are two basic kinds of solar panel kit systems: The inexpensive, cheaply built models found at home improvement & hardware stores, and the higher end “solar generators” that are very well made but come with breathtaking price tags that can go well over four digits.

 The main problem solar panel kit systems present to the off grid ham, no matter how much they cost or how well they are made, is low power output for the money spent.

 Good looks really are skin deep.

-One popular “solar generator” retails between $439-$459.
+One popular “best solar generator” retails between $439-$459.
 All you get is a 33 amp hour battery and an inverter wrapped in a really slick looking portable enclosure with a built in digital voltmeter and some outlets.
 The recommended 20 watt solar panel, which is not included, will vacuum another $200 out of your wallet.
 That’s right folks: A solar generator that does not include a solar panel.